ivaxer/neon-pageserver-versions-benchmark/README.md

 Database:

-- Single tenant with 560GB logical size.
+- Single tenant with 521GB logical size.
 - 100 tables, each containing around 20M rows, generated via [prepare.sh](./prepare.sh) script.
-- LSM state: 654 image layers and 46 deltas (14 L0 and 32 L1).
+- LSM state: 563 image layers and 42 deltas (9 L0 and 33 L1).
 - Both image layers and delta layers have a size of 1 GB each.

 Refer to [run.sh](./run.sh) script for workload parameters.
-It generates approximately 25k rps of GetPage@LSN requests along with around 1k WAL redo events.
-System has free resources (80% idle CPU), when test is running.
+System has free CPU cores, RAM, IOPS, when test is running.